CloneDeploy 1.2.0 Released 10-03-2016

 - Bare Metal Restores

 CloneDeploy was created to be used primarily in schools or small businesses.
 It can be used to image 1000’s of computers (probably not all at once).
 It should be used with an existing infrastructure.
 Meaning, a network with managed routers / switches, DHCP server, etc. CloneDeploy is intended to be installed on a server that is always running to ensure imaging is readily available.

 How Does It Work?

 CloneDeploy is a managed solution consisting of two parts.
 A server side component and a client side component.
 The server side is installed on Windows or Linux and the UI can be accessed from any web capable device within your network.
-The client side uses Linux.
-Since the process is automated, no previous Linux experience is required, although it may be helpful.
-Imaging is achieved through your network with the use of PXE booting and WOL or you can use the standalone client iso for CD booting or USB booting.
-To achieve the best results all of your clients are added to a database, then you simply search for the computer you wish to deploy and start the task.
+There are 3 different clients in order provide greater flexibility / compatibility.
+One based on WinPE, one on Embedded Linux, and one on Mac OS X. Imaging is achieved through your network with the use of PXE booting and WOL or you can use the standalone client iso for CD booting or USB booting.
+To achieve the best results all of your clients are added to CloneDeploy, then you simply search for the computer you wish to deploy and start the task.
 The client will automatically turn on and begin to image.
 Imaging can be accomplished without ever being present at the physical machine’s location.